MicrosoftDocs/quantum-docs/articles/quickstart-microsoft-qio.md

 ---
-title: Quickstart - Solve an optimization problem
+title: 'Quickstart: Solve an optimization problem'
 description: This document provides a step-by-step guide to get you started with optimization on Azure Quantum
 author: SoniaLopezBravo
 ms.author: sonialopez